JonesSagabaen/Apptendance/README.md

 ![Alt text](/Screenshots/AttendanceList.png?raw=true "List of all attendance containers")

-Edit each attendance container by adding or removing members using the Edit button.
+Edit each attendance container by adding or removing members using the *edit* button.
 Mark attendance of a member by selecting the associate checkbox.
 After the attendance record is done, clear them all at once using the *Uncheck Group* option.

 ![Alt text](/Screenshots/AttendanceRecord.png?raw=true "Inside an attendance container")